In this explainer, we will learn how to find the components of a given two-dimensional vector.

 Using the vectors and allows us to describe the vector in terms of the number of horizontal and vertical steps of length one we would have to take to get from the start point to the end point.

-Note that negative coefficients of and represent moving in the opposite direction.
+Note that negative coefficients of and represent moving to the left and down respectively.

 For example, the vector , which represents traveling two negative units in the -direction and three negative units in the -direction, as seen in the figure above, can be written as or